 - 2 cups confectioners' sugar

 - 2 tablespoons light corn syrup

 - In a large saucepan, combine the first seven ingredients.
 Bring to a boil.
 Cook and stir for 1-2 minutes or until sugar is dissolved.
 Remove from the heat; cool slightly.
 Transfer to a food processor; cover and process until cranberries are finely chopped.
 Cool completely.

-- Roll out each pastry on a lightly floured surface to 1/16-in. thickness.
-Using a 2-1/2-in. round cookie cutter, cut out 21 circles from each pastry.
+- Roll out each crust on a lightly floured surface to 1/16-in. thickness.
+Using a 2-1/2-in. round cookie cutter, cut out 21 circles from each crust.
 Place a heaping teaspoonful of filling in the center of half of the circles; top with remaining circles.
 Press edges with a fork to seal.

 - Place on ungreased baking sheets.
 Bake at 375° for 12-15 minutes or until edges begin to brown.
 Remove to wire racks to cool.

 - In a small bowl, combine glaze ingredients; drizzle over cookies.

 Nutrition Facts1 each: 138 calories, 5g fat (2g saturated fat), 4mg cholesterol, 76mg sodium, 22g carbohydrate (11g sugars, 0 fiber), 1g protein.
 Diabetic Exchanges: 1 starch, 1 fat.